 We all know the world of learning and the market for learning is changing rapidly.
 In these episodes, we consider some of the key trends learning business professionals need to be aware of in order to continue serving their audiences effectively.

 - 59. 10 Critical Shifts in the Market for Lifelong Learning

 - 126. 12 Trends (Still) Disrupting the Market for Lifelong Learning and Continuing Education

 - 53. The Trend That Isn’t: Learner Responsibility

 What Else Would Be Helpful?

-We’re coming up on 200 episodes of the Leading Learning podcast, but we’re just getting started in terms of the areas we could explore.
+We’ve published more than 250 episodes of the Leading Learning podcast, but we’re just getting started in terms of the areas we could explore.
 We’d welcome your input on how we should focus our efforts going forward.
-What topics should we cover, or go deeper on?
+What topics should we cover, or go deeper on as part of the evolving learning business curriculum?
 Who should we interview?
 Please use the comments are below to share your thoughts.